Design guidelines

 inside that entity (platform limitation)

-A drag handle icon helps people understand what is draggable.
-Use the DragHandlerIcon
+Our drag handle icon helps people understand what is draggable.
+Please use the "small"

 }